 A tort is a civil wrong that results in loss or harm to another.
 The most common tort is that of negligence.
-Other common ones are assault, trespass to chattels or property, infliction of emotional distress, false imprisonment. conversion, nuisance, occupiers liability, defamation, and breach of confidence.
+Others are assault, battery, intentional infliction of emotional distress, and false imprisonment.
+Also trespass to chattels, trespass to property, and conversion nuisance, occupiers liability, defamation, trespass and breach of confidence.
 Unlike criminal law where a wrong is against society these are wrongs against individuals.
-There can be some overlap with contract law which primarily applies where there has been an exchange of promises and commitments.
+It must be distinguished from contract law where there is

-To establish an actionable claim in negligence the following must be shown
+To show an actionable case of negligence the following must be established

-- That the defendant owed a duty of care to the claimant.
-The test to establish whether there was a legal duty of care owed is whether:
+- The defendant must have owed a legal of care to the claimant.
+The test to establish whether there was a legal duty of care is whether:

 - There was a relationship of proximity between the parties, and it is fair just and reasonable to imply a duty of care

-- The injury or loss to the claimant was foreseeable as resulting from the alleged negligence
+- The injury or loss to the claimant was foreseeable as resulting from negligence

 - There was a breach of the duty of care.
 A ‘reasonable man’ test will usually be applied to determine whether the behaviour of the defendant fell below the threshold of a ‘reasonably competent person with these characteristics’.
 This will vary depending on the nature of the defendant.
 Thus, if you take legal advice from a man in the pub which proves wrong you will have no cause for complaint unlike if the advice was given by a qualified lawyer.

 - Causation or that the negligence caused the injury or loss.
 The question to be asked is ‘but for the actions or omission of the defendant, would the loss or harm have resulted?

 - Damage or injury occurred.
 There must be some loss, damage, or injury.
 If not, although there may well have been negligence there will be no claim.